keyboard_arrow_up

 Plastic Materials

 “Plastics” refers to a broad group of materials and products created by processing polymer resins.
-These large molecules, called macromolecules, are made up of repeating smaller units known as monomers, linked by covalent bonds.
-This basic structure results in a wide variety of plastics, each with unique chemical properties, producing numerous types such as acrylics and polystyrene products.
-Plastics are recognized for their distinct features, including tensile strength, chemical and wear resistance, dimensional stability, machinability, thermal and impact resistance, optical clarity, moisture absorption, and electrical insulation.
+These large molecules, called macromolecules, are made up of repeating smaller units known as monomers linked by covalent bonds.
+This structure creates a wide variety of plastic materials with different chemical and mechanical properties, including types such as acrylics and polystyrene products.
+Plastics are valued for tensile strength, chemical and wear resistance, dimensional stability, machinability, thermal and impact resistance, optical clarity, moisture performance, and electrical insulation, making them useful for industrial, commercial, and consumer applications.

 The History of Plastics